 Dance Woking is a company limited by guarantee and with registered charitable status.
 It has seven Trustees.
 All directors of the board are the members of the company and act as the trustees to the charity.
 The board members provide leadership, strategy and direction to the organisation and embrace its vision, values and culture.

-Alan Sutherland has been the Chief Executive Officer for the University of Surrey Students’ Union since 2014, and been with the Students’ Union for over 20 years.
-Originally working in entertainment, Alan is responsible for leading the staff team that supports a network of students who are elected to represent students at the University of Surrey in Guildford.
-Alan has also worked very closely with Guildford community radio station Kane FM, helping them to relocate to the University and continue to operate as a community service for South West Surrey.
+Alan Sutherland, Director of Campus Services at University of Surrey Students Union.
+Previous to this he was the Chief Executive Officer for the University of Surrey Students’ Union since 2014, and been with the Students’ Union for over 20 years.
+Originally working in entertainment, Alan was responsible for leading the staff team that supported a network of students who are elected to represent students at the University of Surrey in Guildford.
+Alan also worked closely with Guildford community radio station Kane FM, helping them to relocate to the University and continue to operate as a community service for South West Surrey.

 Ross is a Targeted Youth Support worker with Surrey County Councils NE Team working with 12-18 year olds.
 His background is working with youths and mental health, he is a big advocate of using sport to help with mental health issues; He has a lot of experience working in the youth service, Ross spent 9 years as leader in charge at Addlestone Youth Centre before changing to his current role.
 Previous to this he was with Youth Support Services, Surrey Family Services and now Targeted Youth Support Services.